krishnanlab/node2vecplus_benchmarks/README.md

 ## Downloading PPIs

-Due to file size limitation, the PPIs are not uploaded to this GitHub repository.
+Due to the file size limitation, the PPIs are not uploaded to this GitHub repository.
 Instead, they are pulled from two external data repositories [GenePlexus](https://zenodo.org/record/3352348/#.YTejK9NKhzU) and [GIANT](http://giant.princeton.edu/).